Economy of Kollam: Cashew Export Promotion Council of India

 The national government established the Cashew Export Promotion Council of India (CEPCI) in 1955 with the active cooperation of the cashew industry, with the stated mission of promoting exports of cashew kernels and cashew shell oil from India.
 The CEPC is headquartered in the Mundakkal area of Kollam, serving as an intermediary between importers of cashew kernels and exporters who are members of the council.
-It is also tasked with dispute resolution when problems arise on account of matters including quality standards and breaches of contract between parties, in particular with regards to import and export contracts.
+It is also tasked with dispute resolution when problems arise on account of matters including quality standards and breaches of contract between parties, in particular with regard to import and export contracts.
 It undertakes numerous additional activities, such as: organising global buyer-seller meetings; organizing studies on the nutritional aspects of the cashew; and providing support to cashew processors and exporters for the improvement of their infrastructure.

 Kerala State Cashew Development Corporation Limited

 The Kerala State Cashew Development Corporation Limited (KSCDC) is a model employer in the cashew industry field, protecting the interest of workers and providing maximum employment to its workers; they additionally give statutory benefits like minimum wages and bonuses, prevailing in the cashew industry.
 The corporation remains headquartered within the city of Kollam, with its head office is situated at the Cashew House, in Mundakkal.
 KSCDC was incorporated in July 1969 and initiated commercial activities in the year 1971, as a company wholly owned by the Government of Kerala.
 The corporation now possesses a turnover of more than Rs.
 250 crores.